Greater Brunswick Charter School

-Greater Brunswick Charter School (GBCS) is a free, public charter school serving grades kindergarten through eighth located on 429 Joyce Kilmer Avenue in New Brunswick, New Jersey.
+Greater Brunswick Charter School (GBCS) is a public charter school serving grades kindergarten through eighth located on 429 Joyce Kilmer Avenue in New Brunswick, New Jersey.
 The school has a Spanish-English bilingual program for grades K-4, and has plans to extend it through grade five.

 History

 The school opened in the 1998–99 school year.
 In 2004, it purchased its current building, formerly a bowling alley, with the help of a $500,000 government grant and a $2.5 million loan from New Jersey Community Capital and the Community Redevelopment Fund.

 Over the summer of 2010, the charter school expanded, creating over a dozen classrooms and a larger gymnasium out of warehouse space in the building.
 The funding for this was secured by the nonprofit organization Build With Purpose (then known as READS).
 A year prior to this expansion, the school's middle school and one fifth grade classroom had been housed across the street from the school building.
 The following year, a playground was added, with assistance from KaBOOM!.